software-guy/Financial-Entities-Repository/README.md

 # Showcase
 This repository houses programs that pertain to an end goal for me.
-The purpose of this program is to first have a user enter entities to which financial debt is owed to, then to acquire the amount owed.
+The purpose of this repositroy is to maintain various programs that follow a sequence.

+financial_Debtees will have a user enter entities to which financial debt is owed to.
+The content is stored in a file for later use.

-It it s work in progress and will be revised as time passes and new techniques are learned.
+My